nottrobin/robinwinslow.uk/_posts/2013-05-29-ease-magento-development-with-bootstrapped-scripts.md

 A use-case
 ===

-Here's a simple example that just retrieves child IDs of the default category.
+Here's a simple example that just retrieves the child IDs of the default category.

 Note how this script includes the bootstrap script that we just made at the top: